mpewsey/ManiaMap/README.md

 ### Step 4: Run the Layout Generator

 Finally, to generate a room layout, pick a random seed and pass your layout graph and room template groups to the `LayoutGenerator`.
-A map of the layout can also be rendered using either the default tiles (shown in the layout below) or your own custom map tiles
+A map of the layout can also be rendered using either the default tiles (shown in the layout below) or your own custom map tiles.

 ```LayoutGenerator.cs
 var generator = new LayoutGenerator(seed: 0, graph, templateGroups);